1,2-Dioxin

 1,2-Dioxin is a heterocyclic, organic, antiaromatic compound with the chemical formula C_{4}H_{4}O_{2}.
 It is an isomeric form of 1,4-dioxin (or p-dioxin).

 Due to its peroxide-like characteristics, 1,2-dioxin is very unstable and has not been isolated.
 Calculations suggest that it would isomerize rapidly into but-2-enedial.
-Even substituted derivatives are very labile, e.g. 1,4-diphenyl-2,3-benzodioxin.
-Indeed, in 1990, 3,6-bis(p-tolyl)-1,2-dioxin was wrongly accounted as the first stable derivative.
-It was subsequently shown that the initial compound was not a derivative of 1,2-dioxin, but a thermodynamically more stable dione.
+Even substituted derivatives, such as 1,4-diphenyl-2,3-benzodioxin, are very labile.

+In 1990, 3,6-bis(p-tolyl)-1,2-dioxin (1) was incorrectly reported as the first stable derivative.
+It was subsequently shown that the initial compound was not a derivative of 1,2-dioxin, but a thermodynamically more stable dione (2).